-Offering hope to certain movement disorders patients when other treatments fail, the Parkinson’s and Movement Disorders Program at Froedtert & the Medical College of Wisconsin is the only program in the area to offer deep brain stimulation (DBS) surgery.
+Offering hope to certain movement disorders patients when other treatments fail, our Parkinson’s and Movement Disorders Program provides deep brain stimulation (DBS) surgery as an option for select patients.
 DBS is a complicated procedure that requires a skilled and knowledgeable surgical team and highly specialized equipment.

 Highly Specialized Deep Brain Stimulation (DBS) Surgery

 DBS was approved for the treatment of tremor in Parkinson’s disease in 1997.
 Several thousand Parkinson’s patients in the United States have now had the procedure.
 For most, DBS has vastly improved their quality of life.

 DBS involves implanting a thin wire, or lead, containing four electrode contacts into a specific target area in the brain.
 Different areas of the brain are targeted for different diseases.
 The lead extends through a small opening in the skull and is connected to an extension wire.
 The extension wire is connected to a pulse generator or “pacemaker” that is implanted under the skin in the chest.
 This generator, also called a neurostimulator, is programmable from the outside of the body after the procedure is completed.

 Computerized brain-mapping technology aids the surgeon in finding the precise location in the brain where nerve signals generate the tremors and other symptoms.
 Highly sophisticated imaging and recording equipment are used to map both the physical structure and the functioning of the brain.